 Disadvantages of Natural Gas

-1. Toxic and Flammable: Leaks of natural gas are tremendously dangerous.
-Such leaks may cause explosions or fire.
-When inhaled, the gas is highly toxic.
-The main danger is that it is odorless and leaks cannot be detected unless some odorant has been added to the gas.
-It is for this reason that LPG (residentially used gas) is suffused with odorants, that in the event of a leak, detection is easy and appropriate actions can be taken.
-In the case of an underground leak, we are helpless as odorant becomes weaker and the gas leak goes undetected.
+Because natural gas is highly combustible, mishandling can lead to bad explosions.
+This factor has led individuals to shy away from using it in vehicles.
+The main problem with natural gas is that it is odorless and leaks cannot be detected unless some odorant has been added to it.
+It is for this reason that LPG (residentially used gas) is suffused with odorants, that in the event of a leak, detection is easy and appropriate action can be taken.
+It also occurs in gaseous form rendering it a lot difficult to handle compared to oil.